betheden/hebrew-grammar/content/particle_definite_article.rst

 Form
 ----

-.. csv-table:: Standard form, with pathah vowel and daghesh in the following consonan
+.. csv-table:: Standard form, with pathah vowel and daghesh in the following consonant
   :header-rows: 1

   Parsing,Hebrew,Transliteration,Gloss